seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 Open in a browser: http://localhost:9000/tasks
 ```

-If the output is Success, go to [http://localhost:9000/tasks](http://localhost:9000/tasks) to open the simple web-app.
+If the output is _OK_, go to [http://localhost:9000/tasks](http://localhost:9000/tasks) to open the simple web-app.

-It the page displays without errors, the demo is working.
+If the page displays without errors, the demo is working.

 I encourage you to run the demo step by step following the next sequence.
-It will be helpful to understand
+It will help you understand
 what's going on and to troubleshoot in case there is an issue.

 ### Demo step by step

+Note: the output from the commands that show the certificates bundles and tokens are by way of example, you must use the outputs from your commands' execution.

 #### Run the Docker containers: